 Sumner, L. W. 1996.
 Welfare, Happiness, and Ethics.
 Oxford: Clarendon Press.

-Taylor, Charles 1989.
+Taylor, Charles.
+1989.
 Sources of the Self: The Making of the Modern Identity.
 Cambridge: Cambridge University Press.

-Williams, Bernard 2005.
-Ethics and the Limits of Philosophy (with a commentary on the text by A. W. Moore), London: Routledge.
+Williams, Bernard.
+2005.
+Ethics and the Limits of Philosophy (with a commentary on the text by A. W. Moore).
+London: Routledge.